data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 ## Introduction

 The ability to work with many kinds of datasets is one of the great features of doing data science with programming.
-So far we've analyzed data in CSV files, but that's not the only way data is stored.
+So far we've analyzed data in `.csv` files, but that's not the only way data is stored.
 If we can learn some basic techniques for analyzing text, we increase the number of places we can find information to learn about the student experience.

 ### Background